Patchewollock

 Patchewollock is a town in north-west Victoria, Australia.
-At the 2016 census, Patchewollock had a population of 133.
+At the 2021 census, Patchewollock had a population of 149.

 The name Patchewollock originated from two Aboriginal words: putje, plenty, and wallah, porcupine grass.
 The town was first established after the First World War, when soldier settlement blocks were appearing in the area.
 A post office (originally a receiving office) opened on 27 July 1920.

 Previous localities of Baring 35°24′S 142°04′E with a post office open from 1926 to 1948, and Dering 35°22′S 142°19′E with a post office open from 1923 to 1949, lie within that part of the Patchewollock locality in the Rural City of Mildura.

 As of 2011, the township maintained a pub and a post office.

 History

 Patchewollock is a rural township located within the traditional lands of the Wergaia tribes, whose Aboriginal expression literally means the "place of the plenty porcupine grass".
-By the end of World War I, the town was came into its foundation as a soldier settlement.
+By the end of World War I, the town was founded as a soldier settlement.

 The town's most notable feature is a giant mural silo portrait, which depicts the life of grazier and grain farmer, Nick "Noodle" Hulland, painted in 2016 by street artist Fintan Magee.

-In 2021, Patchewollock had 80 dwellings and a population of 149 people.